 Who benefits from a good customer experience?

-Everyone benefits from a good customer experience: your business, your customers, and pretty much anything else that touches your brand.
-A great customer experience, one that’s not only rooted in the quality of the products and services you offer but also in how you invite customers to engage with your brand across multiple touchpoints, can generate great customer feedback via positive word-of-mouth (WOM) that can propel your brand in ways you never imagined.
+Everyone benefits from a good customer experience: your business, your existing customers, and pretty much anything else that touches your brand.
+A positive customer experience, one that’s not only rooted in the quality of the products and services you offer but also in how you invite customers to engage with your brand across multiple touch points, can generate great customer feedback via positive word-of-mouth (WOM) that can propel your brand in ways you never imagined.

-Long story short: When done right, a great customer experience means everyone wins.
-After all, the happier your customers are, the more they’ll sing your brand’s praises, and, as a result, the more likely they’ll stick around with your brand for the long haul.
+Long story short: When done right, a positive customer experience means everyone wins.
+After all, the happier your customers are, the more they’ll sing your brand’s praises, which helps to increase your brand's net promoter score, and, as a result, the more likely they’ll stick around with your brand for the long haul.
 And all of this translates into greater lifetime customer value (LTV) and ongoing revenue growth opportunities.

 “The more advocates you have, the fewer ads you have to buy."